May is Water Safety Month

 1. Leftover paint, pesticides, oil, antifreeze, pool chemicals and other household chemicals should be disposed of properly.
 DO NOT place these items down the drain, in the street, alley or in your recycling or trash can.
 Residents may schedule an appointment to bring these items to the Household Hazardous Collection Center by calling 480-782-3510.

 2. If you have items that are too large to fit in a curbside or alley trash container, you may need a bulk materials pickup.
-Residents paying for City-provided solid waste services can receive one free curbside bulk pick up every six weeks.
-Call 480-782-3510 to schedule your collection.
+Residents paying for City-provided solid waste services can call 480-782-3510 to schedule curbside bulk pick up collection.

 3. The Recycling-Solid Waste Collection Center, located at 955 East Queen Creek Rd., is available to residents paying for City-provided solid waste services.
 The Center is open Thursday through Monday from 8 a.m. to 4 p.m. for residential recycling and trash items, including yard waste.
 Disposal charges apply to some items.
 Please contact Solid Waste Services for details.

 4. Residents need to only place items accepted in Chandler recycling in their curbside blue recycling containers.
 All items not accepted in the City’s recycling program are considered contamination and landfilled at a higher cost then placing it in the trash.
+Find out what items accepted for recycling in Chandler.
 If in doubt, throw it out or call Solid Waste Services for disposal options.

 5. Residents with smartphones or tablets can use the Recycle Coach (formerly My Waste) app as a way to get information and set reminders on recycling and trash collection.
 The search feature will tell you if the item is recyclable or how to dispose of the material.
-The Recycle Coach application is now available online and on the mobile app.
+The Recycle Coach application is now available at Chandler Recycles, as well as the mobile app.

 Communications & Public Affairs | 480-782-2228